Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Beautifly.md

 ---
 Ability1: Swarm
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME267.png
+BookShinyImageName: HOME267_s.png
 BoxSprite: SRD-BoxSprite-beautifly.png
+DexCategory: Butterfly Pokemon
+DexDescription: "They can\u2019t resist the pollen of flowers, if you leave one in\
+  \ the window, a Beautifly is sure to come.
+Despite their appearance, they are aggressive,\
+  \ they drain living creatures of their fluids just as they do with flowers."
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 10
+  Feet: 3.3
+  Meters: 1.0
 HiddenAbility: Rivalry
 HomeSprite: SRD-HomeSprite-beautifly.png
 Learnset: '[[SRD-Beautifly-Learnset]]'
 Legendary: 'No'
 Name: Beautifly
 Number: 267
+PrimaryEggGroup: Bug
+SecondaryEggGroup: ''
 Sprite: beautifly.png
 Type1: Bug
 Type2: Flying
+Weight:
+  Hectograms: 284
+  Kilograms: 28.4
+  Pounds: 62.6
 ---

 #PokeroleSRD/Pokedex